 Some people prefer to meditate in the evening.
 Meditating in the evening is fine.
 However, there are two important “rules” to follow if you will be meditating in the evening.
 First, meditate at least one hour before your normal sleep time.
 Second, do not meditate in bed.

 It’s important that you have 1-2 hours for Meditation before your normal sleep time.
-When trying to meditate so close to your normal bed time, we can find ourselves very tired and may find ourselves dozing during the Meditation.
+When trying to meditate so close to your normal bedtime, we can find ourselves very tired and may find ourselves dozing during the Meditation.
 Meditation is not sleep and sleep is not Meditation.

 We recommend not meditating in bed for the following reason.
 When we lay down in bed, our bodies and mind understand that it’s time to sleep.
 You will find yourself fighting with the natural tendency to fall asleep.
 After all, we have spent years training our minds and bodies to fall asleep in bed.
 Why fight what we have trained ourselves to do?

 Ultimately, the time of day you meditate may not be so important.
-They key is to choose a time of day that you can commit to and a time that you feel fairly certain will be available to you each day to meditate.
+The key is to choose a time of day that you can commit to and a time that you feel fairly certain will be available to you each day to meditate.

 How Long Should You Meditate For?

 When you first start meditating, 5 minutes is sufficient.
 Set a goal to meditate for 5 minutes each day for 2 weeks. a.
 Download an App to your phone to time your meditations.
-There are plenty of free ones out there which have some wonderful features like the ability to set the audio signal for the start and end of meditation.
+There are plenty of free ones out there that have some wonderful features like the ability to set the audio signal for the start and end of meditation.
 You can play chimes, bells, and lots of other things.
 You can also use a kitchen timer.

-b.
-As you get distracted, bring your focus back to the breath.
+- As you get distracted, bring your focus back to the breath.
 Your breath is the friend that will help you to get back into your state without distractions.

 However, if you don’t make the effort to do this daily, you will not achieve the optimal benefits and in turn not be able to fully realize what meditation can do for you.